EE:NUTRITION ○ 8 min read

 We know there are sports drinks on the market that feature electrolytes.
 In fact, you probably consume them regularly, especially when you’re working and playing hard.
 But they usually contain a sweetener to mask the salty flavor of electrolytes, which can add empty calories.
 The good news is we’ve mixed our electrolytes with apple cider vinegar to remove those calories and the salty taste.
 It’s your weight-smart solution to getting tasty electrolytes in your diet.

-Ways To Stay Hydrated
+Ways to Stay Hydrated

 Now we know that electrolytes are important, but you still need to focus on water when you’re hot and sweaty.
-These tips will help you avoid dehydration, which has some pretty serious side effects.
+These tips will help you avoid dehydration, which has some pretty unwanted side effects.
 Staying ahead of the curve and making hydration a priority all the time is the best way to ensure that the complex yet efficient system you have is running smoothly.

 ♦ Not all fluids are the same.
 A good rule of thumb is to try to drink at least 64 ounces of water a day.
 It’s not an actual rule, but it gives you a goal to shoot for.
 But, some fluids, like those with caffeine and alcohol, have dehydrating effects, so they shouldn’t be counted as part of your hydration routine.
 Try to focus on water when hydrating.